Towards unification of quark and lepton flavors in $A_4$ modular invariance: Modular group and modular forms of weights , ,

 In the present article we study global supersymmetric models, e.g., minimal supersymmetric extensions of the Standard Model (MSSM).
 The superpotential which is built from matter fields and modular forms is assumed to be modular invariant, i.e., to have a vanishing modular weight.
 For given modular forms this can be achieved by assigning appropriate weights to the matter superfields.

 The kinetic terms are derived from a K\"ahler potential.
 The K\"ahler potential of chiral matter fields $\phi^{(I)}$ with the modular weight $-k_I$ is given simply by

-where the superfield and its scalar component are denoted by the same letter, and $\bar\tau =\tau^*$ after taking the vacuum expectation value (VEV).
-Therefore, the canonical form of the kinetic terms is obtained by the overall normalization of the quark and lepton mass matrices \footnote{The most general K\"ahler potential consistent with the modular symmetry possibly contains additional terms, as recently pointed out in Ref. \cite{Chen:2019ewa}.
+where the superfield and its scalar component are denoted by the same letter, and $\bar\tau =\tau^*$ after taking the vacuum expectation value (VEV) \footnote{The most general K\"ahler potential consistent with the modular symmetry possibly contains additional terms, as recently pointed out in Ref. \cite{Chen:2019ewa}.
 However, we consider only the simplest form of the K\"ahler potential.}.
+Therefore, the canonical form of the kinetic terms is obtained by changing the normalization of parameters \cite{Kobayashi:2018scp}.

-For $\Gamma_3\simeq A_4$, the dimension of the linear space ${\cal M}_k(\Gamma_3)$ of modular forms of weight $k$ is $k+1$ \cite{Gunning:1962,Schoeneberg:1974,Koblitz:1984}, i.e., there are three linearly independent modular forms of the lowest non-trivial weight $2$.
+For $\Gamma_3\simeq A_4$, the dimension of the linear space ${\cal M}_k(\Gamma{(3)})$ of modular forms of weight $k$ is $k+1$ \cite{Gunning:1962,Schoeneberg:1974,Koblitz:1984}, i.e., there are three linearly independent modular forms of the lowest non-trivial weight $2$.
 These forms have been explicitly obtained \cite{Feruglio:2017spp} in terms of the Dedekind eta-function $\eta(\tau)$:

 where $\eta(\tau)$ is a so called modular form of weight~$1/2$.
 In what follows we will use the following basis of the $A_4$ generators $S$ and $T$ in the triplet representation:

 where $\omega=\exp (i\frac{2}{3}\pi)$ .
 The modular forms of weight 2 transforming as a triplet of $A_4$ can be written in terms of $\eta(\tau)$ and its derivative \cite{Feruglio:2017spp}: